-The Campbell substation transformer capacity and the capacity of the transmission system supplying Campbell are adequate to serve OCS017.
+Westside substation transformer capacity and transmission capacity supplying it is adequate.

 If the public utility's distribution circuit uses high speed reclosing with less than two seconds of interruption, then the Community Solar Project must not be a synchronous machine.
 If the small generator facility is a synchronous machine, then the applicant must submit a Tier 4 application.